MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

     **F11** advances the debugger (and executes code) one statement at a time. **F10** (**Step Over**) is a similar command, and both are extremely useful when learning how to use the debugger.

-1. Press **F11** until you stop on line of code in the switch statement for a value of 'I'.
+1. Press **F11** until you stop on line of code in the `switch` statement for a value of 'I'.
 Here, you see a clear problem resulting from a typo.
-You expected the code to advance to where it sets `MyGType` as an Irregular galaxy type, but the debugger instead skips this code completely, and instead pauses on the `default` section of the `switch` statement.
+You expected the code to advance to where it sets `MyGType` as an Irregular galaxy type, but the debugger instead skips this code completely and pauses on the `default` section of the `switch` statement.

     ![Find a typo](../debugger/media/beginners-typo.png)